Charlotte Personal Injury Lawyers

 In the vast majority of North Carolina personal injury claim, the first step is notifying the at-fault party’s insurance company.

 When you contact the insurer, expect to answer a few basic questions such as your name, date and location of the accident, and whether or not you sustained any injuries.
 It is important, though, not to discuss the incident at length with the adjuster.
 Even if the adjuster threatens that your claim will take longer to process, it is never advantageous to give a recorded statement before speaking with a personal injury attorney.

 In a simple situation, the adjuster may quickly investigate the case, total your damages, and offer a settlement that meets your needs.
 In more complicated situations, including those where liability is in question or where severe injuries occurred, a personal injury attorney is your best ally.
 A Charlotte personal injury lawyer may be able to advocate for you through the negotiation process and reach an agreeable settlement without having to file a lawsuit.

 Note: Never accept a settlement award before calculating all possible damages (past, present, and future) and always run the settlement by an attorney.
 Once you accept an award, you cannot go back later and ask for more money.

 When a settlement agreement is out of reach, filing a personal injury lawsuit in the North Carolina courts is the next step.
 In some cases, simply filing a suit is enough to push the insurance company to offer more money.

-If it is not, your personal injury attorney will collect evidence and build a strong case to support your need for compensation to cover the cost of your injuries.
+If it is not, your personal injury and accident attorney will collect evidence and build a strong case to support your need for compensation to cover the cost of your injuries.
 The defendant’s legal team will also launch an investigation and collect evidence in an attempt to show its client was not negligent, that his actions did not cause your injuries, or that your damages are not as high as you claim.